Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

 ## Active Technical Patterns
 1.  **Data Table Pattern:** Consistent use for displaying security-related information, with features like filtering, pagination, and standardized action handling.
-2.  **Security Patterns:** WebAuthn, locked account management, audit logging, refined key reassignment logic.
+2.  **Security Patterns:** WebAuthn, locked account management, audit logging, refined key reassignment logic, and the new session-based Secure Admin Context.
+3.  **State Management**: Zustand with `persist` middleware for robust, persistent global state.
-3.  **Layout Patterns:** Dashboard layout with a collapsible, theme-aware sidebar.
+4.  **Layout Patterns:** Dashboard layout with a collapsible, theme-aware sidebar.
 4.  **Notification Pattern:** Standardized use of `sonner` for toast notifications.
 5.  **Theming Pattern:** `next-themes` for theme management, extensive use of CSS custom properties for theme-specific styling (colors, gradients, borders, radii).